WAS - LHR

 • Which airports will I be using when flying from Washington, D.C. to London?

 There are 2 airports in Washington, D.C.
 (Washington, D.C.
 Reagan-National and Washington, D.C.
 Dulles Intl.) and only 1 airport in London (London Heathrow).
-The cheapest flights are generally found on the Washington Dulles Airport to London Heathrow flight route.
+The cheapest flights are generally found on the Reagan Washington National Airport to London Heathrow flight route.

 • Which airlines offer Wi-Fi service onboard planes from Washington, D.C. to London?